xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/updating-configuration-files.md

 Latest Deploy workers does not have `conf/deployit.conf` files, so it is not needed to do following step, all versions below 10.3 require it.
 :::

-Change the statefulset for the master worker by adding volume mounts and volumes:
+Change the statefulset for the worker by adding volume mounts and volumes:
 ```shell
 ❯ kubectl get statefulset.apps/dai-xld-digitalai-deploy-worker -o yaml \
     | yq eval '.spec.template.spec.containers[0].volumeMounts += {